 Today, Adrian said he’s living his dream as an orthodontic RDA, and he has plans to earn a specialty certification as an orthodontic dental assistant.

 “We are most proud of Adrian.
-He was the very first DA graduate from the Sacramento campus to pass the RDA exam, in spite of all he faced during his education.
+He was the very first DA graduate from the UEI Trade School Campus in Sacramento to pass the RDA exam, in spite of all he faced during his education.
 He is such a dedicated and inspiring student, is always a joy to be around, always has a smile and was very helpful to his classmate and instructors,” said Belinda Alcid, UEI Sacramento Campus President.

 “It seems like all those times when I wanted to quit and all the struggles I went through paid off because I’m now doing what I wanted to do,” Adrian said.
 “My whole goal was to live in Sacramento, loving my job and living my life.”